 First, look at the individual scores that contributed to your average.
-If your customers are “Very Satisfied” with your product or service but only “Neutral” about your customer support, that’s where your investigation should begin.
+If your customers are “Very Satisfied” with your product or service, but only “Neutral” about your customer support, that’s where your investigation should begin.

-2. Recognize common support issues
+2. Recognize common customer support issues

 Common complaints might include:

-- Long waits
+• Long waits

-- Being transferred to the wrong department
+• Being transferred to the wrong department

-- Not providing enough information to resolve the issue
+• Not providing enough information to resolve the issue

-- Not receiving any follow up after the problem is resolved
+• Not receiving any follow up after the problem is resolved

-3. Take action
+3. Take action to improve customer satisfaction

-To effectively increase your CSAT score, you must further investigate the root of your customer support issues and implement new procedures to resolve the common problems you discover.
+To effectively increase your CSAT score, you must further investigate the root of your customer support issues, and implement new procedures to resolve the common problems you discover.

-- Spend time with your employees
+Spending time with your employees

 The true definition of customer service is more nuanced than it seems, and happy employees are more likely to create happy customers.

-- Don’t be afraid to experiment
+Not being afraid to experiment

-Modify your customer support procedures or incentivize team members who provide exceptional customer service to keep them involved in the process.
+Modify your customer support procedures or incentivize team members who provide exceptional customer service, to keep them involved in the process.

-Keep listening to your customers
+Keep listening to customer feedback

 The only way to know if your changes are making a difference is to continue listening to what your customers have to say.
 If your CSAT scores are not improving, then try something different.
 If they are, let your team know and celebrate their successes.
 When it comes to customer satisfaction, employee morale can go a long way.

-If you need help collecting genuine feedback about your customer satisfaction, start a free trial of SmileBack and get the data you need to keep your customers happy.
+If you need help collecting genuine feedback about your customer satisfaction, start a free trial of SmileBack, and get the data you need to keep your customers happy.